stephenboothuk/Mermaid/basicMarkdownex.md

 Some implementations of Markdown viewer will also render HTML tags, but others will not.

 The main advantages of Markdown over WYSIWYG word processors such as Word or Pages include\:
--  Being plain text Markdown documents can be edited on pretty much any platform including web based editors \(files in this project have been created direct on GitHub, on a Windows 10 PC, a Windows 11 PC, a MacBook and an iPad\)
+-  Being plain text Markdown documents can be edited on pretty much any platform, including web based editors, where you can edit plain text \(files in this project have been created direct on GitHub, on a Windows 10 PC, a Windows 11 PC, a MacBook and an iPad\)
 -  Being plain text the files are likley to be accessible long after propietary formats used in WYSIWYG wordprocessors have faded into history
 -  Files tend to be smaller than the equivalent WYSIWYG files
--  If for some reason you don't have access to a Markdown viewer, the text is readable ad formatting is mostly inferrable.
+-  If for some reason you don't have access to a Markdown viewer, the text is readable and formatting is mostly inferrable.
 -  If part of a file gets corrupted the rest of the file is still readable
 -  The format is extendable, for example Mermaid is an extention of Markdown that allows charts and images to be produced, so long as the viewers support the extention